etn-ccis/blui-react-workflows/login-workflow/docs/routing.md

 ### Authentication (Okta Redirect)

-The **Authentication** workflow screens are rendered individually on separate routes (e.g., the Okta Redirect Login screen is on '/login' and the support screen is on '/support').
+The **Authentication** workflow screens are rendered individually on separate routes (e.g., the Okta Redirect Login screen is on '/login').
 This means you can deep-link to any of these screens directly if you have them configured.

 You have to add a `Security` component as a wrapper to the `Routes` from [@okta/okta-react](https://www.npmjs.com/package/@okta/okta-react) package.
 This component initializes the Okta authentication context and provides methods to interact with Okta.